Ome N’ala Igbo (Igbo/African Tradition) is a Religion

 The people invaded the Palace and asked him to vacate the throne.
 They told him that he could not be a Christian and the head and custodian of their tradition; their religion.

-By the way, it can be argued that our tradition/religion can be changed since it was an agreed practice, but not unilaterally.
+By the way, our tradition/religion can be changed since it was an agreed practice, but not unilaterally.
 In the end, the OLU saw reason with his people and succumbed to their wishes.

-He abandoned Christianity and returned to his stool after realizing that African tradition is a religion just like Christianity.
+He abandoned Christianity and returned to his stool after realising that African tradition is a religion just like Christianity.

 - liberate your mind